okta/okta-devices-swift/Examples/PushSampleApp/README.md

 5. Build and run the project.
 Keep in mind you need a **real device** 📲 for Push Notifications to work.

-## Enroll this App as a Custom Authenticator
+## Enroll the app as a custom authenticator

 In order to try the SDK capabilities, you need to Sign In on the app with your org's credentials.